vivekagr/AWS-SAA-C02-Course/README.md

 One default VPC per region.
 Can have many custom VPCs which are all private by default.

+Exam facts:
+- regions can only have 1 default VPC and many custom VPCs
+- custom VPCs allow flexible network configuration, the default VPC has a fixed scheme
+- there's no limit to how many services use the default VPC
+- some services can behave oddly if the default VPC doesn't exist (better to not remove it)
+- default VPCs can be recreated

 #### Default VPC Facts

 VPC CIDR - defines start and end ranges of the VPC.